noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 tall clock tower at a considerable distance...
 I felt a part of that clock tower “glitter” for a moment...

-[ ? ! ]
+[?!]

 Immediately after, a shimmering sphere passed right by me.
-There was no time to say a word at that moment, as only my gaze followed that sphere…...
+There was no time to say a word at that moment, as only my gaze followed that sphere...
 As if time was compressed, I felt like I was looking at it in slow motion.
 The sphere headed in a straight line towards Princess Cattleya, with none of the knights around her being able to react...
 Mitsunaga-kun alone moved to lay his body to